AliMVirk/Island-Mesh-Generator/README.md

 ls -lh sample.svg
 -rw-r--r--  1 mosser  staff    56K 29 Jan 10:53 sample.svg
 ```
-To viualize the SVG file:

-- Open it with a web browser
-- Convert it into something else with tool slike `rsvg-convert`

 ## How to contribute to the project